Maitreyi Ramakrishnan: 2022–present: Transition to film and voice roles

 Ramakrishnan made her live-action film debut with a supporting role in the comedy drama Slanted, which premiered on 8 March 2025, at the 2025 South by Southwest Film & TV Festival.
-She played Brindha, the confident best friend of the protagonist, who undergoes an ethnic modification surgery.
-Slanted was met with positive reception and won the jury prize for narrative feature at the festival.
-IndieWire described Ramakrishnan's performance as a "scene-stealing turn" while Screen Daily called it "amusing"; Jenny Nulf of The Austin Chronicle wrote that "every time [she] is in a scene, it stands out".
-Critics found her to be "not enough in the film", calling her "underused".
-Ramakrishnan then voiced the female lead Nan-young—an astronaut—opposite Justin H. Min in the English dub of Netflix's Korean animated sci-fi romance film Lost in Starlight, released on 30 May.
-She appeared in another supporting part, as pop star Ella, in Disney's Freakier Friday, led by Jamie Lee Curtis and Lindsay Lohan, the sequel to Freaky Friday (2003).
-It was theatrically released on 8 August 2025.
+The film was met with positive reception and won the jury award for narrative feature at the festival; it received a limited theatrical release in March 2026.
+Ramakrishnan played Brindha, the confident best friend of the protagonist, who undergoes an ethnic modification surgery.
+IndieWire described her performance as a "scene-stealing turn" while Screen Daily called it "amusing"; Jenny Nulf of The Austin Chronicle wrote that "every time [she] is in a scene, it stands out".
+Some critics found her to be "not enough in the film", calling her "underused".
+She had another voice role as the female lead Nan-young—an astronaut—opposite Justin H. Min in the English dub of Netflix's Korean animated sci-fi romance film Lost in Starlight, released on 30 May.
+Ramakrishnan next appeared in a supporting part, as pop star Ella, in Disney's Freakier Friday, led by Jamie Lee Curtis and Lindsay Lohan, the sequel to Freaky Friday (2003).
+Theatrically released on 8 August 2025, it received positive reviews and grossed $153 million worldwide.
+Her final film release of 2025 was the animated musical fantasy The Twits, loosely based on Roald Dahl's 1980 children's novel.
+Ramakrishnan voiced Beesha Balti, a 12-year-old orphan girl, in this Netflix production; the film received a mixed response from critics.
+She was nominated for Best Voice Acting in a Feature Production at the 53rd Annie Awards.
+In April 2026, Ramakrishnan appeared in a guest role as Countess Crow—part of the teenage superhero group Teenage Kix—in the fifth season of The Boys.

-In April 2025, Ramakrishnan joined the ensemble voice cast of The Angry Birds Movie 3, slated for release in December 2026.
-In July 2025, it was announced that she and Priyanka Kedia will co-lead the Netflix dance comedy Best of the Best, directed by Lena Khan.
-Ramakrishnan has also committed to star in the romantic comedy film The Netherfield Girls, Netflix's contemporary adaptation of Jane Austen's novel Pride and Prejudice.
+Ramakrishnan and Priyanka Kedia co-led the dance comedy Best of the Best, directed by Lena Khan, which released on 18 September 2026 on Netflix.
+She is now set to appear as part of an ensemble voice cast in The Angry Birds Movie 3, which will be theatrically released in December 2026.
+In February 2026, Ramakrishnan was cast in a recurring role for the second season of Prime Video's Elle, the prequel series to Legally Blonde.
+She has committed to star in the romantic comedy film The Netherfield Girls, Netflix's contemporary adaptation of Jane Austen's novel Pride and Prejudice.

 Other activities

-In March 2022, Ramakrishnan fronted the spring campaign, "Members Always: Future Together", for clothing retailer American Eagle, alongside Madelyn Cline, Joshua Bassett, Michael Evans Behling, Coco Gauff, and Mxmtoon.